jmiszczak/three_way_opinion_spread/README.md

 # three_way_opinion_spread

-Implementation and description of experiments for three-way opinion spread
+Implementation and description of experiments for three-way opinion spread model based on the three channels of virus propagation.

 ## Files

+The repository contains the following files:

   - ```v3w.netlogo``` - model in NetLogo
   - expName-expDesc.sh - file for running headless NetLogo experiment,
-- expName-expDesc.py - plotter for data from *expName*,
-- expName.csv - data obtained from *expName* experiment,
+  - expName.csv - data obtained from *expName* experiment, created after running the experiment
-- ```pack.sh``` and ```unpack.sh``` - scripts for compressing/uncompressing resulting data.
+  - expName-*.py - plotter for data from *expName*, whcih might be based on data from serveral experiments.

+**Note**:

+  - All experiments were executed on Linux machies (Ubuntu 20.04 or 22.04),
+  - To run scripts controlling the experiements `netlogo-headless.sh` must be in yout $PATH.

 ## Experiments

 ### **exp1** and **exp2**

-**Goal**: Observer the dynamics of infection/opinion for selection of params.
+**Goal**: Observer the dynamics of infection/opinion for selection of mobility and patch contamination probabilities.

-First two experiements differ only in the infection probability (1 in exp1 and 0.5 in exp2).
+Experiements **exp1x** and **exp2x** have different patch healing probability comparing to **exp1** and **exp2**.

   - Description: interplay between mobility, patch contamination, and patch infection weight.
   - Time limit: 5000